 Upon receipt, immediately transfer each cryovial into the vapor phase of a liquid nitrogen storage tank.
 Cells are viable for at least 2 years when stored under these conditions.

 NhKPT cells are isolated from the kidney cortex after removal of the kidney capsule and medulla.
-After digestion of the cortex, NhKPT are isolated by CD10 and CD13 positive selection as a pure population.
+After digestion of the cortex, a pure population of NhKPTs are isolated by positive magnetic selection.

 The NhKPT cells are for research use only and not approved for human or animal use, nor for in vitro diagnostic testing.